 About Phoenix, AZ

 Phoenix is the capital city of the state of Arizona with a population of approximately 1.5 million residents, making it the largest city in Arizona.
-The sun shines in Phoenix during approximately 87 percent of its daylight hours, and it has a subtropical desert climate.
-This city also has many museums, as well as six lakes situated a 75-minute drive away from Phoenix.
-The city has no less than 200 golf courses.
+The sun shines in Phoenix during approximately 87% percent of its daylight hours, making it enjoy a subtropical desert climate.
+This city also has many different museums as well as 6 beautiful lakes situated a 75-minute drive away from Phoenix.
+You can also find no less than 200 golf courses in Phoenix.

 Popular Destinations in Phoenix

-Looking for activities once your private jet arrives in Phoenix?
-Phoenix features a plethora of attractions, which are visited by approximately 16 million tourists every year.
+Phoenix features a plethora of attractions which are visited by approximately 16 million tourists every year.
 Here are some of the most famous attractions in Phoenix:

 Desert Botanical Garden: Located in the Papago Park, the Desert Botanical Garden displays stunning desert vegetation, and it also includes an herb garden.
 Here, you can see many types of cactuses, and motorized scooters can be rented for disabled persons.
-There is a butterfly pavilion as well.
+Don’t forget to visit the butterfly pavilion as well!

 Luxury Lodging in Phoenix